MobilePayDev/MobilePay-Online/README.md

 ### Failed callback

-In case that the user rejects the payment and the payment times out, a failed callback is sent to the FailedPaymentCallbackUrl url supplied in the initiate payment call.
+In case the payment times out, a callback is made to the FailedPaymentCallbackUrl url supplied in the initiate payment call.

 ```
 {